harisawan03/TcHmiColorInput/README.md

 ### To use in a TcHMI Project
-Begin by cloing this repository and opening the included project.
+Begin by cloning this repository and opening the included project.
 This includes the Framework Project and a Demo HMI project.
 To see the control in action, simply open the Desktop.view and Liveview.

 To bring the control into another project, existing or new, create a NuGet Package from the Framework Project.